lyubov888L/docpht-api/README.md

 # docpht-ping

+ports used are
+80 443 docpht
+hapttic is on port 84 on your system.

 a idea for https://github.com/docpht/docpht using https://github.com/jsoendermann/hapttic running in a  docker  container

 How to use, run make in the project folder and fix any errors.